Vexa-ai/vexa-lite-deploy/README.md

 # Vexa Lite - One-Click Deployment

-Deploy Vexa Lite to your preferred platform in minutes.
-This repository contains deployment configurations for various cloud services.
+Deployment configurations for Vexa Lite - a lightweight API for real-time meeting transcription.
+See the [main Vexa repository](https://github.com/Vexa-ai/vexa) for project details and documentation.

+## What is Vexa?

+**Vexa** is an open-source, self-hostable API for real-time meeting transcription.
+This repository provides one-click deployment configurations to get Vexa Lite running on your preferred platform in minutes.
+No complex setup required - just configure your environment variables and deploy.

 ## 🚀 Quick Deploy - Fly.io